Lochs, Islands and the Military Tattoo

-Leith has served as the Scottish capital's port for centuries and from the UNESCO-listed Old Town and New Town districts within the city centre, to the lush parks and rolling hills on the outskirts, Edinburgh is a city that begs to be explored, offering something for everyone.
+We dock in Rosyth for the Scottish capital.
+From the UNESCO-listed Old Town and New Town districts within the city centre, to the lush parks and rolling hills on the outskirts, Edinburgh is a city that begs to be explored, offering something for everyone.
 Our overnight stay coincides with two of the Scottish capital’s most famous events.
 You have time to enjoy the theatre, music, opera, dance and excitement of the Edinburgh Festival and experience the thrill of the unique and quintessentially British Royal Edinburgh Military Tattoo - there’s nothing like experiencing all the pomp and ceremony in person.

 Day 9 - At sea